-Article 21 - Business trips
+Article 21 - Business trip s

-1. A business trip shall be a temporary change by an employer of an employee's place of work in the interests of the work.

-2. Sending an employee on a business trip by an employer shall not be deemed as a change of essential conditions of an employment agreement, unless the period of the business trip exceeds 45 calendar days annually.

-3. Exceeding the period under paragraph 2 of this article by an employer shall be deemed to be a change of essential conditions of an employment agreement.

-4. An employer shall fully compensate an employee for the costs of business trips.

-5. The norms of this article shall apply, unless otherwise determined by an employment agreement.
+- 1. A business trip shall be a temporary change by an employer of an employee's place of work in the interests of the work. - 2.
+Sending an employee on a business trip by an employer shall not be deemed as a change of essential conditions of a employment agreement, unless the period of the business trip exceeds 45 calendar days annually. - 3.
+Exceeding the period under paragraph 2 of this article by an employer shall be deemed to be a change of essential condition of an employment agreement. - 4.
+An employer shall fully compensate an employee for the costs of business trips. - 5.
+The norms of this article shall apply, unless otherwise determined by an employment agreement.

-Organic Law of Georgia No 7177 of 29 September 2020 - website, 5.10.2020
+Organic Law of Georgia No 7177 of 29 September 2020 - website, 5.10.2020 under the employment agreement, and does not impose a disproportionate burden on the employer.